English courses / Workshops

-It is NOT possible to register for standard courses using either the CTS/KSL system or ILIAS.
-Students new to our courses submit a placement test by email and wait for an answer before they can attend.
+Students take the online placement test on ILIAS and will be guided to registration for the courses suitable for them.
 Students who have already successfully completed one of our courses not longer than two semesters ago, may register by sending us an email from their student campus account.

 What we offer

 We have a number of courses designed to develop students’ all-round academic English: vocabulary and reading, listening, speaking, and writing skills.
 These enable you to participate more effectively in university courses.
-The courses are called English for University Studies (EUS) and are offered at three different levels:
+The courses are called English for University Studies (EUS) and are offered at four different levels: